-Peralta has always been interested in martial arts, and trained in Capoeira, a martial art and ritual combat dance, at the MUM Rec Center in 2012.
-Martial arts remained nothing more than a hobby until one night when she had friends over for tostadas.
+Peralta had always been interested in martial arts, and trained in Capoeira, a martial art and ritual combat dance, at the MUM Rec Center in 2012.
+Martial arts remained nothing more than a hobby, until she had some buddies over for tostadas one night.
 “I often tell people that tostadas changed my life,” she says wryly.
 When her friends learned that she was unfamiliar with mixed martial arts, they insisted she watch a video of a recent women’s matchup.

 “The fight,” Peralta says, “was Ronda Rousey versus Holly Holm.
 The champion, Rousey, gets knocked out by Holm.”
 As she watched the fight, Peralta commented on what she thought Rousey should be doing to win.